-Many health care workers believe that they’re underpaid for the time and effort they invest in their work, not to mention the health risks they’re exposed to in their day-to-day jobs.
-PayScale reports that nurses earn up to $43 an hour and other medical assistants between $12 and $21.
+Many healthcare workers believe that they’re underpaid for the time and effort they invest in their work, not to mention the health risks they’re exposed to in their day-to-day jobs.
+The average hourly pay for a Registered Nurse is $34.97 in 2025, but the rates paid to other medical assistants is much lower.
 Clearly, for many, this isn’t sufficient to make ends meet and isn’t commensurate with the demands of their line of work.
-While The Bureau of Labor Statistics has reported a steady increase in health care worker salaries over the last few years, many of those working in the sector believe more needs to be done.
+While The Bureau of Labor Statistics has reported a steady increase in healthcare worker salaries over the last few years, many of those working in the sector believe more needs to be done.

-Those working in the health care sector—everyone from doctors and nurses to administrative and cleaning/maintenance staff – are more prone to experiencing stress and burnout given the pressure they experience in their roles and the prevailing skills shortages.
-A U.S. News report reveals that 60 to 75% of clinicians experience depression, exhaustion, and sometimes even sleep disorders.
-Establishing an acceptable work/life balance in the health care sector is a challenge, and hospitals have an important role in establishing that balance for their employees.
+Those working in the healthcare sector—everyone from doctors and nurses to administrative and cleaning/maintenance staff – are more prone to experiencing stress and burnout given the pressure they experience in their roles and the prevailing skills shortages.
+According to recent research, 49.9% of healthcare workers reported experiencing burnout.
+Burnout can lead to depression, exhaustion, and sometimes even sleep disorders.
+Establishing an acceptable work/life balance in the healthcare sector is a challenge, and hospitals have an important role in establishing that balance for their employees.

-The current lack of health care skills spells bad news for health care employers on several levels.
-Almost 8 in 10 health care professionals said the national worker shortage has affected them and their place of work.
+The current lack of healthcare skills spells bad news for healthcare employers on several levels.

 The cost of recruitment is significant, and timelines to fill open roles are often long, especially for more senior-level employees.
 However, it’s also costly and time-consuming to find general medical staff.
 Entry-level revenue cycle talent (0-5 years), on average, costs $2,167 for recruitment, and it takes 84 days to fill vacant roles.